Uberspace/lab/source/guide_synapse.rst

 Updates
 =======

-Watch _Matrix_RSS to be notified of upgrades and if there is a update, use pip to update the installation:
+Watch MatrixRSS_ to be notified of upgrades and if there is a update, use pip to update the installation:

 .. code-block:: console